-What Are My Rights as an Animal Bite Victim?
+What Are My Rights as a Dog Bite Victim in Nashville?

 Tennessee has strict laws for dog bite injuries, under certain circumstances.
 If a dog was under reasonable control, and not escaped or running free, the owner is still responsible for any injuries or damages that resulted from the pet.
 Whether the attack occurred on public or private property, the owner of the dog must pay for any damages the victim suffered.

 - For a police or military dog acting to prevent an attack.